The Christmas Chronicles

 The Christmas Chronicles is a 2018 American Christmas comedy film directed by Clay Kaytis from a screenplay by Matt Lieberman.
 The film stars Kurt Russell, Judah Lewis, Darby Camp, Lamorne Morris, Kimberly Williams-Paisley, and Oliver Hudson.
 It is the first installment in The Christmas Chronicles film series.
 The film was produced by 1492 Pictures and Wonder Worldwide and was released on November 22, 2018, on Netflix.

 The plot follows two children, Kate and Teddy, who notice Santa Claus in their home and jump into his sleigh with his reindeer; however, they accidentally cause the sleigh to crash, and the presents are lost.
-As Christmas morning approaches, it is up to the children and Santa to save Christmas by correctly delivering all of the presents.
+As Christmas morning approaches, it is up to the children and Santa to save Christmas by correctly delivering all of the presents in time.

-The Christmas Chronicles received mixed reviews from critics.
+The Christmas Chronicles received mixed reviews from critics, who praised Russell's performance, but criticized it's formulaic story, uneven humour, and the visual effects.
 A sequel, titled The Christmas Chronicles 2, was released on November 25, 2020, with much of the original cast returning.